lazydynamics/RxInferClient.js/CONTRIBUTING.md

 1. Create a new branch for your feature/fix
 2. Make your changes
 3. Run tests (when available)
-4. Submit a pull request with a descriptive title following the conventional commit format
+4. Submit a pull request

-### PR Titles
+### Commit Messages
-Follow conventional commits format for PR titles:
-- `feat:` for new features
-- `fix:` for bug fixes
-- `docs:` for documentation changes
-- `style:` for code style changes
-- `refactor:` for code refactoring
-- `test:` for test-related changes
-- `chore:` for maintenance tasks
+Keep commit messages clear and descriptive:
+- Use present tense
+- Start with a capital letter
+- Be specific about what changed

 ## Getting Help